eslameg2099/soclaravel/readme.md

 </p>

 ## About project
--view posts
+.view posts
--like and deslike
+.like and deslike
--comment on posts
+.comment on posts
--profile for users
+.profile for users
--sent friend and remove
+.sent friend and remove
--tag in posts
+.tag in posts
--list users
+.list users